aybrl-edu/compliance-system/README.md

 ### ArgConfig

-The argument parsed by scopt will be mapped as an object of this class.
+The argument parsed by scopt will be mapped into an object of this class.
 Here we define the default values for each argument.
 ```
 case class ArgConfig(uid: Long = -1,
                      action: String = "",